assoc-path-informatics/interop/README.md

 Please include Title, Date, and Tags; others are optional (posts will be added the "Misc" category be default).

+Posts with ``Status: draft`` in the file metadata are not published (you can use use this as a mechanism for hiding in-progress work).

 By default urls are constructed from page titles, and it is useful to include "Slug" for entries with long titles.